CSUA/csua-backend/README.md

 ## Installation

 1. Install Python 3
-2. Install Django and dependencies with `pip3 install --user -r requirements/dev.txt`
+2. Install Django and dependencies with `pip3 install --user -r requirements.txt`
+3. Create your `.env` file by copying `.env.dev`, e.g. `cp .env.dev .env`
-3. Set up local db with `python3 manage.py --debug migrate`
+4. Set up local db with `python3 manage.py migrate`
-4. Run server with `python3 manage.py --debug runserver`
+5. Run server with `python3 manage.py runserver`
-5. Navigate web browser to http://127.0.0.1:8000/
+6. Navigate web browser to http://127.0.0.1:8000/

-If you want to visit the admin page at http://127.0.0.1:8000/admin/
+- If you want to visit the admin page at http://127.0.0.1:8000/admin/

 7. Create admin user with `python3 manage.py createsuperuser`

-## Debian install instructions

-- Install Python 3.5 in a venv
-- Install libldap and libsasl

 ## Deploy a new change to git